al11588/FlaskVueJSBoilerplate/README.md

 # Description:

-This boilerplate code uses Flask, Vue JS, Axios and the Advice API.
-You can use Jinja with Vue JS to show data on your HTML pages.
+This boilerplate code uses Flask, Vue JS, Axios, and the Advice API.
+You can use Jinja2 with Vue JS to show data on your HTML pages.

 # Use: